Why does software need maintanence?

 In the development world, the software is continually updating.
 Software is made of thousands of individual libraries and frameworks.
 Those components also have updates.

 Significant software delivery platforms like iOS, Android are steadily evolving; the companies responsible for them constantly changing their development tools, build tools, deployment rules, coding languages, features, security settings, APIs, and much more.

 Hosting an app with millions of users requires constant care for the servers, new strategies to scale, monitoring via consoles and logs, performance analysis, cost optimizations, security updates, migrations & much more.
-In many large companies, operations of the services accounts for more than 70% of the total IT cost.
+In many large companies operations accounts for more than 70% of IT costs.

 When bugs happen, developers are tasked to fix them; first, they have to replicate the bug.
 Then they have to patch the bug, after patching they need to test the bug, which can involve several teams.
 This process is time-consuming, which is where the cost arises.
-Quality control professionals test thousands of test cases for each new release, entirely new environments need to be replicated, so that test data isn't public, you get the idea, it takes time.
+Quality control professionals test thousands of test cases for each new release, entirely new environments need to be replicated, so that test data isn't public.
+It takes time to patch fixes.